shreyash61/weather-forecast/README.md

 # weather-forecast
-It is a weather prediction web app , forecast Temperature and humidity for next 5 hours and show current weather condition
+It is a weather prediction web app , forecast Temperature and humidity for next 5 hours and show current weather condition.